Mukai models and Borcherds products: Modular forms

 \section{Modular forms}

 In this section, we let $\Lambda$ be a general integral lattice of signature $(2, b)$ with $b\geq3$.
 (We will specialize to $\Lambda={\Lg}$ in the next section.)
-We explain the basic theory of modular forms for the orthogonal group of $\Lambda$.
-We tried to keep the exposition brief but self-contained, because the material should be well-known but we could not find a suitable reference for some topics.
+We recall the basic theory of modular forms for the orthogonal group of $\Lambda$.
+The material should be well-known, but since we could not find a suitable reference at some points, we tried to be rather self-contained.
+The results needed in \S \ref{sec: theorem 1} are Corollary \ref{cor: vanish at H} and Proposition \ref{prop: cusp form Petersson}.